mohitpai/journey-optimizer.en/help/using/datasource/external-data-sources.md

         "bodyParams": {
             "param1": value1,
             ...
         }
     },
-    "tokenInResponse": "<'response' or json selector in format 'json://<field path to access token>'" }
+    "tokenInResponse": "<'response' or json selector in format 'json://<field path to access token>'", "cacheDuration": {
+        (optional, mutually exclusive with 'duration') "expiryInResponse": "<json selector in format 'json://<field path to expiry>'", (optional, mutually exclusive with 'expiryInResponse') "duration": <integer value>, "timeUnit": "<unit in 'milliseconds', 'seconds', 'minutes', 'hours', 'days', 'months', 'years'>" },
+    "authorizationType": "<value in 'bearer', 'header' or 'queryParam'>", (optional, mandatory if authorizationType is 'header' or 'queryParam') "tokenTarget": "<name of the header or queryParam if the authorizationType is 'header' or 'queryParam'>", }
 ```